Facilitate easy enrollment

 - Promote the portal internally as a critical offering to patients, so that all staff view portal use as an opportunity for high-quality customer service

-- Explain that it’s important for all providers to adopt the portal so that the practice can market consistently to all patients and avoid sending mixed messages
+- Explain that it’s important for all clinicians to adopt the portal so that the practice can market consistently to all patients and avoid sending mixed messages

 - Foster enthusiasm for the portal among staff, so that they can relay that enthusiasm to patients